 We may not be able to initiate clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials, as required by the FDA or similar regulatory authorities outside of the United States.
-In June 2021, we advanced CFT7455 into first-in-human Phase 1/2 clinical trials in MM and NHLs, including PTCL and MCL, and we are planning to advance our other lead product candidates, including CFT8634 and CFT8919, into first-in-human Phase 1/2 clinical trials.
-While we believe that we will be able to enroll a sufficient number of patients into each of these clinical trials, we cannot predict with certainty how difficult it will be to enroll patients for trials in these rare indications generally and during the COVID-19 pandemic, specifically.
-Our ability to identify and enroll eligible patients for clinical trials of CFT7455, CFT8634, CFT8919, and other lead product candidates may turn out to be limited or we may be slower in enrolling these trials than we anticipate.
+In June 2021, we advanced CFT7455 into first-in-human Phase 1/2 clinical trials in MM and NHLs, including PTCL and MCL, and anticipate advancing CFT8634 into clinical trials in the first half of 2022.
+In addition, we are planning to advance our other lead product candidates into first-in-human Phase 1/2 clinical trials.
+While we believe that we will be able to enroll a sufficient number of patients into each of these clinical trials, we cannot predict with certainty how difficult it will be to enroll patients for trials, some of which are in rare indications, either generally or specifically during the ongoing COVID-19 pandemic.
+Our ability to identify and enroll eligible patients for clinical trials of our product candidates may turn out to be limited or we may be slower in enrolling these trials than we anticipate.
 In addition, some of our competitors have ongoing clinical trials for product candidates that treat the same indications as our product candidates and, as a result, patients who would be eligible for our clinical trials may instead elect to enroll in clinical trials of our competitors' product candidates.
 Patient enrollment in clinical trials is also affected by other factors including:

-- the severity of the disease under investigation; - the eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidates offered in the clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - · the patient referral practices of physicians; - the burden on patients due to the scope and invasiveness of required procedures under clinical trial protocols, some of which may be inconvenient and/or uncomfortable; - the ability to monitor patients adequately during and after treatment; - · the proximity and availability of clinical trial sites for prospective patients; and - the impact of the current COVID-19 pandemic, which may affect the conduct of a clinical trial, including by slowing potential enrollment or reducing the number of eligible patients for clinical trials or by interfering with patients' ability to return to the clinical trial site for required monitoring, procedures or follow-up.
+- the severity of the disease under investigation; - the eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidates offered in the clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - the availability of suitable and sufficient staffing at clinical trial sites; - the burden on patients due to the scope and invasiveness of required procedures under clinical trial protocols, some of which may be inconvenient and/or uncomfortable; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; and - the impact of the ongoing COVID-19 pandemic, which may affect the conduct of a clinical trial, including by slowing potential enrollment or reducing the number of eligible patients for clinical trials or by interfering with patients' ability to return to the clinical trial site for required monitoring, procedures or follow-up.